Parenting Tips For Helping Children Through The Stressful Exam Period

-Being a mum of 3 children, two of whom recently did their GCSE and A-Levels at the same time and now faced with my youngest sitting her GCSE whilst my son is preparing his final submission at art college, I know exactly how stressful this period can be!
+Being a mum of 3 children, two of whom recently did their GCSES and A-Levels at the same time and now faced with my youngest sitting her GCSES whilst my son is preparing his final submission at art college, I know exactly how stressful this period can be!

 Papers, pens, revision charts, revision cards, books, paints, paint brushes, highlighters, sweet wrappers - and wires! - everything everywhere!